 Scholarly Commons Citation

 Almeida, Adriano F. de, "Neural Network Detection of Fatigue Crack Growth in Riveted Joints Using Acoustic Emission" (1994).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 305.